International

 Applicants whose native language is not English must take an English proficiency exam.
 The following are the minimum scores required for undergraduate admission to the University:

-• International English Language Testing System (IELTS): 6
+International English Language Testing System (Academic IELTS)

 Florida A&M University is required by U.S. federal regulations to verify the financial resources of each applicant prior to issuing the Certificate of Eligibility (Form I-20 or DS-2019).
 Complete the International Student Financial Statement.
 You will provide information verifying your financial support (bank statements, award letters, scholarships, etc.).
 FAMU requires proof of financial support for the first year of study and demonstrated availability of funds for the length of your academic program.